Melange (Dune)

 Melange (/meɪˈlɑːnʒ/), often referred to as "the spice", is the fictional psychedelic drug central to the Dune series of science fiction novels by Frank Herbert and derivative works.

 In the series, the most essential and valuable commodity in the universe is melange, a drug that gives the user a longer life span, greater vitality, and heightened awareness.
 In some humans, the spice can also unlock prescience, a form of precognition based in genetics but made possible by use of the drug in larger dosages.
-Among other functions, prescience makes safe and accurate interstellar travel possible.
+By far the most important of prescience’s functions is that it makes safe and accurate interstellar travel possible.
 However, melange is also highly addictive, and withdrawal is fatal.
-Harvesting melange is also hazardous in the extreme, as its only known source is the harsh desert planet Arrakis, and melange deposits are guarded by giant sandworms.
+Harvesting melange is also hazardous in the extreme, as its only known source is the harsh desert planet Arrakis, where its deposits are guarded by giant sandworms.